- +65 9837 9966

 Fair value is a critical concept under modern accounting frameworks like IFRS and SFRS.
 It ensures that a company’s assets and liabilities are reported based on current, observable market value rather than historical cost.
 Professional business valuation supports fair value measurements, allowing companies to present a true and current financial position that aids in better decision-making and compliance.

 Reliable valuations depend on well-maintained financial data.
 Missing or inaccurate records can distort your business’s true value, making it essential to organise and verify all financial documents before the process begins.
+However, it is worth noting how business valuation can even help companies with incomplete information, as professional valuers often use alternative methods and industry benchmarks to arrive at a fair and reasonable estimate despite gaps in the records.

 Fluctuations in market conditions, economic shifts, and industry trends can quickly affect business value.
 Understanding these external factors helps ensure your valuation reflects current and realistic market scenarios.